Directional and contra-directional coupling in Huygens' metawaveguide microring resonators: Results and Discussions

 Following the same excitation technique described above, we performed the simulations of the Huygens’ directional couplers and the micro-resonators using the Ansys Lumerical FDTD software.
 In addition, we performed band diagram simulations of the SWG–Huygens’ contra-directional couplers using the MIT Photonic Bands (MPB) solver.
-Next, we fabricated the samples using a commercial foundry service, Applied Nanotools Inc. Fabrication involved electron-beam lithography on a commercial SOI substrate, comprising a 220 nm-thick single-crystalline silicon layer above a 3$\mu$m buried oxide (BOX) layer on a silicon handle wafer.
+Next, we fabricated the samples using a commercial foundry service, Applied Nanotools Inc. Fabrication involved electron-beam lithography on a commercial SOI substrate, comprising a 220 nm-thick single-crystalline silicon layer above a 3 $\mu$m buried oxide (BOX) layer on a silicon handle wafer.
 Electron-beam lithography was used to define waveguide patterns, which were subsequently transferred into the silicon layer through plasma etching.
 The samples were then coated with a 3 $\mu$m SiO$_{\mathrm{2}}$ cladding layer using plasma-enhanced chemical vapor deposition (PECVD).
 A second lithographic step and etching were performed to create the optical facets for light coupling, involving vertical etching through the top oxide, BOX layers, and into the silicon substrate.
 Lastly, the chips were diced near the etched facets.

 The fabricated samples were characterized using a continuous wave (CW) laser Agilent 8164B Lightwave Measurement System (LMS) with a linewidth of 0.01 nm operating in the wavelength range of 1460 nm to 1600 nm.
 To launch the input and collect and output light to measure the transmission, we used two spherical lensed fibers (radius of curvature: $R$ = 9 $\mu$m and mode field diameter: MFD = 3 $\mu$m); one was connected to the TE polarization-maintained laser source output, and another to the power meter.
 Every time we measured the transmission, we scanned the CW laser across its operating wavelength range to cover the transmission spectra of the ring resonators.
 The input and outputs of the bus waveguides were directly connected to the on-chip fiber-to-edge couplers~\cite{cheben2010refractive} to couple the source light and collect the transmitted signal.
+Coupling loss from optical fiber to waveguide was measured to be 1.6 dB/facet, and propagation losses of Huygens’ and conventional photonic wire waveguides were approximately 3 dB/cm and 1.5 dB/cm, respectively, determined from loss measurements of waveguides with varying lengths.
+Typical SWG waveguides have propagation losses around 2 dB/cm~\cite{cheben2010refractive}.